 A little bit of history

-The idea of comparing these two software packages came to me from reading over and over hundreds of discussions online, most of them turned into eternal arguments driven by lack of understanding of the other software.
+The idea of comparing these two applications came from reading over and over hundreds of discussions online, most of them turned into eternal arguments driven by lack of understanding of the other software.
 Some of the actual comparisons are fairly good, some even very good, but none as extensive for me to be significant.
 You can actually take a look into these discussions and comparisons here:

 - Revit City